NTHGiT/aksara-sunda-keyboard-layout-linux/README.md

 ### About

-This project is a personal project i've made because i need **Sundanese Script (Aksara Sunda)** natively without third party apps like keyman (yet the official kairaga made this) that the procedure is really not user friendly, so i wanna make a kinda custom layout for that with efficient way to do, since i used GNOME so there's a feature for custom layout natively, so far i haven't tested in other desktop environtment, but it's works fine on GNOME, i'll update more if i've do it or you're.
+This project is a personal project i've made because i need **Sundanese Script (Aksara Sunda)** natively without third party apps like keyman (yet the official kairaga made this keyman thing) that the procedure is really not user friendly and also unstable, so i wanna make a kinda custom layout for that with efficient way to do, since i used GNOME so there's a feature for custom layout natively, so far i haven't tested in other desktop environtment, but it's works fine on GNOME, i'll update more if i've do it or you're.

 ---